 As detailed in the Vitamin B12 article in this series, MTHFR gene variants (C677T and A1298C) affect an estimated 30 to 40 percent of the Australian population and impair the conversion of synthetic folic acid to 5-methyltetrahydrofolate (5-MTHF) — the active form required by methionine synthase to perform the B12-dependent methylation cycle reaction.
 For roughly one in three students with MTHFR variants, generic B-complex supplements containing synthetic folic acid provide significantly less functional methylation cycle support than formulations that provide 5-MTHF directly, because the conversion enzyme their variant impairs is the same one required to activate the synthetic form.
 CurcuNova's activated B-complex provides B-vitamins in their coenzyme-ready forms — bypassing the conversion limitations that MTHFR variants impose — which is particularly relevant for the student population where MTHFR prevalence is population-level and the methylation cycle's neurotransmitter synthesis functions are under heightened demand during intensive academic periods.

 When the methionine synthase reaction is impaired by B12 or folate insufficiency, homocysteine accumulates.
 In neural tissue, homocysteine acts as an NMDA receptor agonist — activating the same calcium-influx mechanism that LTP normally uses selectively and precisely, but in an uncontrolled, stimulus-independent pattern.
-This homocysteine-driven NMDA overactivation produces excitotoxic neuronal stress that progressively impairs hippocampal function and is associated with measurable cognitive impairment in the domains of working memory and new information encoding.
-The Smith 2005 review in the American Journal of Clinical Nutrition confirmed the relationship between elevated homocysteine and cognitive decline, with the most sensitive cognitive domains being those most relevant to academic performance: new learning capacity, working memory span, and processing speed.
-For students under exam stress — whose cortisol-driven renal losses and high metabolic demand for B-vitamins simultaneously increase the risk of functional B-vitamin insufficiency — homocysteine management through activated B-complex supplementation is a directly relevant cognitive protection strategy that complements the energy and anti-inflammatory mechanisms of the broader NeuroFocus protocol.
+This homocysteine-driven NMDA overactivation produces excitotoxic neuronal stress that progressively impairs hippocampal function and is associated with measurable general cognitive impairment in the domains of working memory and new information encoding.
+The Smith 2005 review in the American Journal of Clinical Nutrition confirmed the relationship between elevated homocysteine and general cognitive changes, with the most sensitive cognitive domains being those most relevant to academic performance: new learning capacity, working memory span, and processing speed.
+For students under exam stress — whose cortisol-driven renal losses and high metabolic demand for B-vitamins simultaneously increase the risk of functional B-vitamin insufficiency — homocysteine management through activated B-complex supplementation is a directly relevant general cognitive protection strategy that complements the energy and anti-inflammatory mechanisms of the broader protocol.

 The Student Lifestyle Protocol: Sleep Architecture, Exercise, and Spaced Repetition